How should we influence the “values” or “ethics” or “morality” of a future AGI?

 It goes without saying that how such terms are defined and “optimized for” is everything, but that’ll have to be another blog post for another time.

-Can we Set a “Direction” for AGI Ethics?
+Can we set a “Direction” for AGI Ethics?

 My own bias comes from my own desired end goal: To see intelligence and sentience itself bloom into astronomically higher forms, mostly unencumbered by the fetters of human values and ideas.
-Any recommendations that I have for ethical direction-setting for an AGI system is, unabashedly, about moving towards that aim.
+Any recommendations that I have for ethical direction-setting for an AGI system are, unabashedly, about moving towards that aim.

 Having such a set of directional values may not even be possible – but I’d still argue that attempting to set a direction (or set of guiding principles) is probably less likely to (a) less likely to lead to the end of life/value (armageddon), and (b) less likely to lead to unnecessary suffering.

-Recently I had the pleasure of connecting again with David Wood, Chair of London Futurists, for a discussion about AGI and ethics – predicated initially on some of my essays on the topic.
+Recently, I had the pleasure of connecting again with David Wood, Chair of London Futurists, for a discussion about AGI and ethics, predicated initially on some of my essays on the topic.
 We were joined on a panel by my friend Bronwyn Williams, Foresight Lead at Flux Trends, and Rohit Talwar, CEO of Fast Future.

 Here’s the resulting discussion (my own presentation 4:40 to 16:40), which touches on all the issues addressed in this article:

 David’s approach to unpacking issues around the future is admirably open-minded and multi-faceted.
-I believe he’s doing important work in not only putting various ideas on the table, but distilling important distinctions to help navigate the future.
+I believe he’s doing important work in not only putting various ideas on the table but also distilling important distinctions to help navigate the future.
 I follow David on Twitter – and if you enjoyed this short article, you might, too.